google/CFU-Playground/docs/source/step-by-step.rst

 Before we write any hardware let's perform some simple, model-specific optimizations in software.
-In order to understand what optimizations we can make with our specific model, let's print out the parameters of the ``CONV_2D`` op.
-At the top of the function add the following:
+In order to understand what optimizations we can make with our specific model, let's print out the parameters of the ``CONV_2D`` operation.
+Include "playground_util/print_params.h" and add the following to the top of the function:

 .. code-block:: C++

+    #include "playground_util/print_params.h"
+    /* ... */
     inline void ConvPerChannel(
         const ConvParams& params, const int32_t* output_multiplier,
         const int32_t* output_shift, const RuntimeShape& input_shape,